Howdy, Neighbor!: Production

 Matthew Scott Montgomery and Allisyn Snyder originally met as children while working on the Disney Channel original show So Random!
 During their tenure, both experienced incidents of stalking, cyberstalking, and harassment.
 Montgomery drew heavily from these experiences when writing the screenplay for Howdy, Neighbor!, and used the screenlife format to explore the nuances and dangers of parasocial interaction.
 He later pitched the idea to Snyder, who agreed to both direct the film and finance it through she and her husband's production company Watch the Footage Productions.
 Later Bob Morrison and Charles Barsamian of Exit Strategy Productions and Jason Tamasco of Traction Pictures were brought on to produce the film.

 In July 2022, Variety revealed the cast list, which was primarily composed of ex-Disney Channel child stars.
-Snyder later noted this was an intention choice, as she wanted to cast people who had similar personal experiences with stalkers.
+Snyder later noted this was an intentional choice, as she wanted to cast people who had similar personal experiences with stalkers.
 Production started in late July 2022 and was filmed using the Blackmagic Pocket Cinema Camera.
 The entire project was filmed in 10 days and spent over a year in post-production.

 Release

-The film premiered in the UK on July 2, 2023 at the SOHO Horror Film Festival as a part of its online SOHOme Horror Pride series.
+The film premiered in the UK on July 2, 2023, at the SOHO Horror Film Festival as a part of its online SOHOme Horror Pride series.
 It had its US premier at the Screamfest Horror Film Festival on October 11, 2023.

 Howdy, Neighbor! primary received positive reviews with critic Fred Topel calling it as "a clever update on stalker fears" and Steph Cannon of Horror Buzz calling it a "gripping, innovative take on the found footage genre with outstanding performances."

 The film did not initially receive a broader distribution outside of film festivals.
-However, in 2025, Deadline reported that Timur Bekmambetov would be seeking a distributer for the film through his new company Screenlifer, which focuses on promoting films that use the screenlife format.
+However, in 2025, Deadline reported that Timur Bekmambetov would be seeking a distributor for the film through his new company Screenlifer, which focuses on promoting films that use the screenlife format.